pariechan/Analog-Feedback-Buck-Converter/README.md

 To my Surprise, it also acts as a convinient Buffer.

-Achiving such feat with limited resouces due to course restrictions we had to compromise on efficiency on the long run, where a typical DC-DC Converter gives upto 90% with digital control, I was able to squeeze about 50 percent just using analog fundamentals and a reference Voltage.
+Achieving such feat with limited resouces due to course restrictions we had to compromise on efficiency on the long run, where a typical DC-DC Converter gives upto 90% with digital control, I was able to squeeze about 50 percent just using analog fundamentals and a reference Voltage.